 There are three popular methods for this:

-1. Spray: generously spray sunscreen spray onto the face
+1. Spray: generously spray sunscreen onto your face.

-2 .
-Stick: apply a sunscreen stick to your face
+2. Stick: Sweep a sunscreen stick over your face.

-3. Beauty Blender: my preferred method - use a makeup sponge to dab your favorite sunscreen over your makeup.
+3. Beauty Blender: my preferred method - dab your favorite sunscreen over your makeup using a makeup sponge.

-Unfortunately, powder with SPF is not a suitable method, as the amount applied is so small that it does not offer any significant protection.
-The three methods mentioned are not perfect either.
-If we are exposed to really strong UV rays on vacation, then perhaps we should forego makeup and apply a lot of sunscreen.
+Powder with SPF is unfortunately not a suitable method, as such small amounts are applied that it offers no significant protection.
+The three methods mentioned are also not perfect.
+If we are exceptionally exposed to very strong UV radiation on vacation, then perhaps it's best to forgo makeup and apply sunscreen thoroughly.

 Conclusion

-Sun protection and make-up can be combined without compromising your beauty routine.
-It is important not to rely on make-up with SPF, but to find a sunscreen that you really like and then apply regularly in the morning under your make-up.
-Have fun trying it out and stay well protected!
+Even without compromising your beauty routine, sun protection and makeup can be combined.
+The important thing is not to rely solely on makeup with SPF, but to find a sunscreen you really like and apply regularly under your makeup every morning.
+Have fun experimenting and stay well protected!

 Back to blog